pagekit/docs/developer-basics/views-templating.md

 <a href="<?= $view->url('@hello/default/view', ['id' => 23]) ?>">View article 23</a>
 ```

-You can link to assets like images or other files using `@url.to`.
+You can link to assets, like images or other files, using `@url.to`.

 ```HTML
 <img src="<?= $view->url()->getStatic('extensions/hello/extension.svg') ?>" alt="Extension icon" />
 ```

 ## Working with Assets
-<p class="uk-article-lead">Assets are the static files needed in your project, including CSS, JS and image files.
+Assets are the static files needed in your project, including CSS, JS and image files.

 ### Generate URL to static assets
 To generate a route to a static asset, use the `getStatic` method of the `UrlProvider` class.